 A fall or other injury can sometimes cause a fracture (broken bone).
 Whether it’s the patella or the tibia, we want to help you effectively treat this injury, return to normal strength, and get active again.

 X-ray is very helpful for evaluating for bony injury.
 Most knee fractures like patella (kneecap), avulsion injuries, and dislocations will be seen on x-rays.
-Sometimes a computed tomography (CT) or magnetic resonance imaging (MRI) is needed to identify the extent of injury present.
+Sometimes an ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI) is needed to identify the extent of injury present.

 In many situations, we are able to offer same day appointments for our Portland area patients.